 Homemade barbecue sauce, sweet, hot and full of rich flavor, is one of our favorite indulgences.
-One of the last opportunities for summer barbecues lurks just around the corner, and we’re preparing for labor day by planning our last big picnic of the season: grass-fed brisket with homemade barbecue sauce, fresh tomato salad, plenty of sour pickles, grilled sweet corn, mixed potato salad with mizuna, blackberry ice cream with wildflower honey with a long draught of lemony, gingery water kefir to wash it all down.
+One of the last opportunities for summer barbecues lurks just around the corner, and we’re preparing for labor day by planning our last big picnic of the season: grass-fed brisket with homemade barbecue sauce, fresh tomato salad, plenty of sour pickles, grilled sweet corn, potato salad, blackberry ice cream with wildflower honey with a long draught of lemony, gingery water kefir to wash it all down.
 And we’ll break out the slip-n-slide and the music and the good times, celebrating the warmth of the summer sun one last time before the snows begin to hit again in a few weeks.

 We like a barbecue sauce to be bold and rich and not for the faint of heart.
 After spending years looking for a good additive-, preservative-free barbecue sauce made from organic ingredients, we began making our own.
 It took a lot of trial and error to come up with a decent homemade barbecue sauce, but, eventually we settled on this one: a combination of tomato paste, molasses, unrefined cane sugar, onion, garlic and chipotle chilies.
 If you’re a touch faint of palate (or just don’t like breaking into beads of sweat as you eat your meal), go slowly in adding the chili powder.
 We love to slather this homemade barbecue sauce over grass-fed beef, pasture-raised pork or even over a spatchcock chicken on the grill.